Are you thinking "mobile-first" in your SEO strategy? You should, and here's why.

-Beyond taking steps to ensure stability through Google's mobile-first indexing, SEOs should think this way in all aspects of their SEO strategy in order to provide the best experiences for searchers.
+Beyond taking steps to ensure stability through Google's mobile-first indexing, SEOs should think this way in all aspects of their SEO strategy in order to provide the best experience for searchers.
 Think of searchers as being on a mobile device.
-Leveraging mobile SEO tools and ensuring mobile friendly status seems simple, but it's worth questioning your approach too.
+Leveraging mobile SEO tools and ensuring mobile friendly status seems simple, but it's worth questioning your approach.

 Of course this focus is following the customers' lead.
 More than half of customers turn to their smartphones rather than a desktop computer now to discover, evaluate, and purchase products or services.
 That number will only go up - fast.

 That’s why, in this post, I take a look at the most crucial SEO factors to improve mobile search visibility.

 But first, allow me to clarify something about mobile optimization.

 What is Mobile SEO?

 The term mobile SEO refers to a set of practices aimed at optimizing a website for both users accessing it through their mobile devices as well as mobile bots from Google.

 As the number of mobile searches exceeds the ones made from desktops, Google and other search engines have begun putting more emphasis on ranking pages that provide a great user experience on smartphones and tablets.

 As a result, mobile-friendliness affects rankings.
 Not to mention that Google also uses a mobile-first index when cataloging and ranking web pages.

 Mobile SEO vs. Desktop SEO: What's the Difference?